radixdlt/babylon-nodecli/CONTRIBUTING.md

 # License
-By contributing to [PROJECT NAME], you agree that your contributions will be licensed under the [PROJECT NAME] license.
+By contributing to babylon-nodecli, you agree that your contributions will be licensed under the babylon-nodecli license.

 Insert license as in the README